MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -BootImageName

-Specifies an array of names of boot images.
+Specify an array of boot image names to distribute.

 ```yaml
 Type: String[]